- Field Service Management

 The benefits of virtual and augmented reality for maintenance

-Virtual reality lets you train technicians before they get to customer sites while augmented reality helps technicians execute maintenance tasks.
+Virtual reality lets you train technicians before they get to customer sites, while augmented reality helps technicians execute maintenance tasks.
 In both cases, the initial feedback about the value of these technologies is positive.

-Virtual reality and augmented reality technologies are usually associated with leisure activities and entertainment — immersive video games such as Pokemon Go, or the Snapchat filters that selfie-takers love so much.
+Virtual reality and augmented reality technologies are usually associated with leisure activities and entertainment — immersive video games such as Pokémon Go, or the Snapchat filters that selfie-takers love so much.
 It’s easy to forget about the many professional applications these technologies enable.
 But, from designing virtual models to telemedicine and creating work orders on logistics platforms, the possibilities are almost endless.

-It’s no coincidence that Google has repositioned Google Glass as a business-to-business application after the mixed reception the glasses received when marketed to individuals.
 At the same time, the large number of virtual reality headsets now available on the consumer market from HTC, Vive, Samsung and Oculus has benefited businesses by reducing the cost of these previously very expensive technologies.

 Advanced training and virtual tours